Harshna05/Resume-Screening-System/README.md

 ```

 ### Step 2
-Upload one or more resumes in any supported format:
+Upload one or more resumes in:

 - PDF (.pdf)
 - DOCX (.docx)
 - TXT (.txt)

 ### Step 3
-Paste the Job Description into the provided text area.
+Paste the Job Description into the text area.

 Example: